-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your site visitors and optimize it better for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your readers and optimize it better for search engines too.

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your users and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to users and search engines)

-Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)

 Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs on your site, see this tutorial: Using Permalinks To Improve Your WordPress SEO
+If you need help setting up SEO-friendly URLs on your site, see this tutorial: Using Permalinks To Improve Your WordPress SEO

-Let’s take a look at some additional features of post categories:
+Let’s take a look at some of the additional features of categories:

-In WordPress, posts must be filed under one or more categories.
-WordPress allows you to assign multiple categories to your posts …
+Every post in WordPress must be filed under one or more categories.
+WordPress lets you assign multiple categories to a post …

-Note that a plugin like Yoast SEO (see further below) lets you specify a primary category …
+Note that using a plugin like Yoast SEO lets you specify which of your categories is the primary category …

-(With multiple categories, use a plugin like Yoast SEO to assign a primary category)
+(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)

-Posts are grouped together under categories, making it easier for your visitors to find related content.
+Posts are grouped together into categories, making it easier for your visitors to find related content.

 You can display categories on your posts …

-Clicking on category links opens a category archive page containing other category-related posts (see below).
+Clicking on category links will open an archive page containing category-related posts (see below).

-Managing your categories is important.
-Depending on the number of posts and categories published on your site, you can end up with a really long category list …
+It’s important to manage your categories.
+Depending on how many categories and posts are published on your site, you can end up with a very long category list …

-If you have many categories on your site, you can save space on your sidebar by selecting the drop down menu option in your ‘Categories’ widget settings …
+If you have many categories on your site, you can reduce space on your sidebar by selecting the dropdown menu option in your ‘Categories’ widget settings …

-(WordPress categories widget – Using a dropdown menu)
+(WordPress categories widget – Using a drop menu)

-When visitors select a category from the list …
+When visitors select a category from the drop-down list …

-… An archive page displays the posts listed for that category …
+… An archive page displays all posts filed under that category …

 (Posts can display in a category archive page)